4-Ingredient Protein Chia Pudding (Single Serve & Batch Prep!)

 Notes

-- Nutrition facts calculated without optional sweetener or toppings.
-Protein content calculated using whey protein, but total protein will depend on the specific protein powder and milk you use.
+- Nutrition: estimates calculated without optional sweetener or toppings and using whey protein.
+Total protein will depend on the specific protein powder and milk you use.

-- The vanilla protein I use is linked in the recipe ingredient list.
+- Protein Powder: The vanilla protein I use and prefer for this recipe is linked.
 Use code ROBYN for 10% off.

-- Optional Topping Suggestions: nut or seed butter, fresh strawberries, fresh blueberries.
+- Optional Toppings: nut or seed butter, fresh strawberries, fresh blueberries.

 Super easy and tastes great.
 I tried it with a scoop of Cacao Powder and a splash of vanilla as well and love how simple and easy this recipe is!
 Thank you for sharing this Robyn!